ompiepy/077-Projects/README.md

 # C and C++ Projects
 This repository contains the C projects build by the students of the Thapathali Engineering Campus.

-This is a simple repository just to help anyone starting out with programming and with C and wondering what project to carry on.
-Being a student we at our time were confused about what project to do and where can we get the sample projects based on C Language.
+This is a simple repository just to help anyone starting out with programming and with C and ++ and wondering what project to carry on.
+Being a student we at our time were confused about what project to do and where can we get the sample projects based on C and C++ Language.
 So, here it is, you can find it here the sample projects....

-These are the C projects that might help students who are just starting out with C language.

 **C projects**